 Wrongful Use Of Your Confidential Business Information — Restrictive Covenant Violations And Unfair Competition

 Your customer lists, pricing information and the bids in your current “sales pipeline” are all considered to be your confidential business information or intellectual property under Texas law.
 If your competitor has hired away salespeople or other key employees, it is not uncommon for former employees to use confidential business information in competition against you.
-Texas law protects you against such unfair competition.
+The law in our State protects you against such unfair competition.

-When a competitor compensates your former employee for the unauthorized use of your confidential business information, Texas law provides a strong remedy in the form of a commercial bribery cause of action.
+When a competitor compensates your former employee for the unauthorized use of your confidential business information, State law provides a strong remedy in the form of a commercial bribery cause of action.

 Our lawyers can help you prevent and stop unfair competition, and we can help you take legal action to enforce noncompete agreements.